-Incoming MIDI and host automation
+Incoming MIDI and Host Automation

-Maschine's Master, Groups and Sounds can be controlled via MIDI and from the DAW (when Maschine is running as a plug-in), both globally and individually:
+Maschine's Master, Groups and Sounds can be controlled via MIDI and the host (when Maschine is running as a plug-in), both globally and individually:

 - By default, all MIDI data incoming on the activated MIDI input port(s) will be received by the focused Sound of the focused Group.
-See Preferences - MIDI page to find information on how to enable/disable MIDI input ports in Maschine. - Triggering Sounds via MIDI notes: By default, incoming MIDI notes will trigger the focused Sound.
+See Preferences - MIDI Page to find information on how to enable/disable MIDI input ports in Maschine. - Triggering Sounds via MIDI notes: By default, incoming MIDI notes will trigger the focused Sound.
 You can change this default behavior and map incoming MIDI notes differently in order to adapt Maschine to your requirements.
 The appropriate MIDI settings can be configured in the MIDI page of the Input properties, both for individual Sounds and for entire Groups.
-These are described in section Triggering Sounds via MIDI notes.
+These are described in section Triggering Sounds via MIDI Notes.

 - Controlling parameters via MIDI messages and host automation: You can control parameters of Channel properties and Plug-ins in your channels (Sounds, Groups, and Master) via MIDI messages and host automation (when Maschine is running as a plug-in).
-This is described in section Controlling parameters via MIDI and host automation. - Switching Plug-in Patches via MIDI Program Change messages: You can use MIDI Program Change messages to recall particular patches (or programs, presets, etc.) for Native Instruments and External Plug-ins loaded at the Sound level.
-This is described in section Selecting VST/AU plug-in presets via MIDI Program Change.
+This is described in section Controlling Parameters via MIDI and Host Automation. - Switching Plug-in Patches via MIDI Program Change messages: You can use MIDI Program Change messages to recall particular patches (or programs, presets, etc.) for Native Instruments and External Plug-ins loaded at the Sound level.
+This is described in section Selecting VST/AU Plug-in Presets via MIDI Program Change.

-(i) When Maschine is running as a plug-in in a host, you can also trigger your Scenes and Sections using MIDI notes or MIDI Program Change messages.
-Refer to section Triggering Sections or Scenes via MIDI for more information.
+(i) When Maschine is running as a plug-in in a host, you can also trigger your Scenes using MIDI notes or MIDI Program Change messages.
+Please refer to section Triggering Sections or Scenes via MIDI for more information on this.